 On May 9, 2017, CMS issued an Informational Bulletin to all States extending the transition period for compliance with HCB settings requirements until March 17, 2022.
 As a result of this extension, CMS requested that the State revise its Milestones & Timelines in the STP and Draft CBAS Transition Plan.
-In addition, based on CMS's review of the STP and CBAS Transition Plan dated November 23, 2016, CDA revised Appendix III: Analysis of Statutes, Regulations, Waiver Provisions, Policies, and Other Requirements of the Draft CBAS Transition Plan.
-The State submitted to CMS for review the STP and Draft CBAS Transition Plan dated September 1, 2017, with the revised Appendix I: Milestones & Timelines and Appendix III: Analysis of Statutes, Regulations, Waiver Provisions, Policies, and Other Requirements.
-CMS requested additional revisions to the STP resulting in the resubmission of the STP and Draft CBAS Transition Plan dated January 11, 2018.
+In addition, based on CMS's review of the STP and CBAS Transition Plan dated November 23, 2016, CDA revised Appendix III: Analysis of Statutes, Regulations, Waiver Provisions, Policies, and Other Requirements of the Draft CBAS Transition Plan dated September 1, 2017, with the revised Appendix I: Milestones & Timelines and Appendix III: Analysis of Statutes, Regulations, and Other Regulations, Waiver Provisions, Policies, and Other revised Appendix I: Milestones & Timelines and Appendix III: Analysis of Statutes, Regulations, Timelines and Appendix III: Analysis of Statutes, Regulations, Timelines and Other Requirements.
+CMS requested additional revisions to the STP resulting in the resubmission of the STP and Draft CBAS Transition Plan.